 There are some simple rules that help improving treatments efficiency :

-- Do not touch your face with anything dirty
+- Always protect your face !
+Do not touch it with anything dirty

 - Wash pillow covers and sheets more often and in higher temperature ( if possible discard them and buy new ones )

-- Avoid makeup during treatment and discard old one
+- Avoid makeup during treatment and discard old makeup

 - Discard your spouse